Dometrain/deep-dive-typescript/4-generics/4.1-generics-intro/readme.md

 ## Generics

+We just used a bunch of generic types that are built into TypeScript.
+But you can create your own generic types too.

-I want to start with a word of warning: Generics may seem intimidating at first, but they exist to solve a simple idea: Sometimes you need to write some code that works with multiple types.
+So why would you create your own generic type?
+Well, sometimes you need to write some code that works with multiple types.

 For example, you might want to write a function that takes an array of any type and returns the first element of the list.
 You could write a function like this:

 ```typescript
 function firstElement(arr: any[]) {